 After our walk around part of the lake we headed to the play area.
 The play park is a good size and although it seemed relatively busy there still seemed plenty of space for everyone to enjoy the equipment.
 The majority of the play equipment at the park was wooden and certainly gave plenty of opportunity to climb!
 There were tunnels, a sandpit, swings, zip wires, slides, a giant chair and more.

 We didn’t try them out this time but there was a café at the main entrance and also a catering van as you headed from the car park towards to play area.
 I am not sure how often the catering van is on site however.

-We really enjoyed our visit to Dinton Pastures and look forward to returning in the not too distant future.
+We really enjoyed our Family trip to Dinton Pastures Country Park and look forward to returning in the not too distant future.

-Click here to find out about more walks in Berkshire and the surrounding area.
+Click here to lots more family friendly walk in Berkshire and the surrounding area.

 *This blog post was written pre Covid-19.
 Please make sure you observe social distancing and Government Guidance and check the Dinton Pastures Country Park website before visiting.
 Please click here to view the Berkshire Mummies disclaimer*.